What is MGD?

 What is MG Expression?

-To treat MGD and evaporative dry eye, your eye doctor may perform an in-office procedure called meibomian gland expression.
+To treat MGD and evaporative dry eye, your optometrist may perform an in-office procedure called meibomian gland expression.
 In this procedure, warm compresses may or may not first be applied to your eyelids; then a forceps-type device is used to squeeze the clogged contents (hardened meibum and possibly other substances) from the meibomian glands.

 To fully express the contents of the meibomian glands and get them functioning properly, significant pressure must be applied to the eyelids, which can be uncomfortable.
 But the results usually are worth putting up with the short-term discomfort of the procedure.